eHIJING: an Event Generator for Jet Tomography in Electron-Ion Collisions: Multiple collisions and nuclear TMD gluon distribution

 \section{Multiple collisions and nuclear TMD gluon distribution}

-The kinematics in this and the next section are expressed in the Breit frame.
-In this frame, the nucleus is assumed to consist of highly boosted but transversely localized nucleons with weak correlation as described by a one-nucleon density distribution $\rho(r^+, \mathbf r)$ in space.
+In the Breit frame, the nucleus consists of highly boosted but transversely localized nucleons with weak correlation, as described by a one-nucleon density distribution $\rho(r^+, \mathbf{r})$.
 The four momenta of the nucleon $p$, virtual photon $q$, quark $l_q'$ before and $l_q$ after the collisions are

 In this paper, we choose the convention for the product of two light-cone four vectors $[a^+,a^-, \mathbf{a}_\perp]$ and $[b^+,b^-, \mathbf{b}_\perp]$ as